|

 The

-caption reads, The Boss Needs You, You Do Not Need Him.
+caption reads The Boss Needs You, You Do Not Need Him.

 This widely distributed image encapsulated socialist philosophy

 in a two panel cartoon.
-A classic portrayal of a capitalist
+A classic portrayal of a capitalist filing

-towards the creation of wealth.
+of wealth.

 |